zydhanlinnar11/rest-api-implementation-laravel/README.md

 ## What is REST API

 REST (Representational State Transfer) API is an architecture that allow server and client to transfer the representation of the state of the resource to the requester or endpoint.
 The data can be transferred using JSON, XML, or another format but the most popular option is JSON (JavaScript Object Notation).
-You can
+You can watch [this video](https://youtu.be/iiADhChRriM) if you feel don't familiar with JSON format.

 ## Reference